tonydamage/nux-env/README.md

-# Reusable personal Linux Environment
+# Reusable Personal Linux Environment

-Virtualization brought us with custom-purpose Virtual Machines where each user / developer may have several machines for separate tasks and its became harder to synchronize development.
+Repository of own scripts / configuration which I find usefull to share across machines such as:

 * bashrc - Modified .bashrc which supports shared and local bash variables and aliases
 * bash_aliases - Common Bash Aliases
 * bash_variables